gsqlcmd allows synchronizing data across databases on different database server platforms.

 The code updates the last_ts field only if the last_ts and prev_ts values are equal.

-This technique prevents changes if the previous synchronization failed.
+This technique would prevent changes if the previous synchronization failed.

-To commit changes, the batch uses the last command:
+To commit the changes, the batch uses the last command:

 gsqlcmd exec db1 commit-sync-table31-to-table32.sql